data-solution-automation-engine/data-solution-framework/design-patterns/design-pattern-data-vault-link-satellite-driving-key.md

 ## Applicability

-This pattern is only applicable for loading data to Link-Satellite tables from:
+This pattern is applicable for processing data for a Link-Satellite table, or its keyed-instance (relationship describing Hub) equivalent.

-* The Staging Area into the Integration Area.
-* The Integration Area into the Interpretation Area.
-* The only difference to the specified ETL template is any business logic required in the mappings towards the Interpretation Area tables.

 ## Structure

 Standard Link-Satellites use the Driving Key concept to manage the ending of �old� relationships.

 ## Implementation Guidelines

+To avoid data redundancy, it is recommended to manage this process into the target table as opposed to using end-dating.

 ## Considerations and Consequences